 The ASR 1000 Series Routers supports a FIPS and non-FIPS mode of operation.
 The non-FIPS mode of operation is not a recommended operational mode but because the module allows for non-approved algorithms and non-approved key sizes, a non-approved mode of operation exists.
-The following services are available in both a FIPS and a non-FIPS mode of operation:
+The following services are available in a FIPS Approved mode of operation: